How to apply for AUT and external scholarships

-If you are offered two scholarships that both pay your fees, you will have to decide which scholarship to accept.
-If one scholarship is for fee payment and the other(s) are for personal study use, i.e. course books and living costs, you can often hold these together.
+If you are offered two scholarships that both pay your fees or a contribution to fees, you will have to decide which scholarship to accept.
+If one scholarship is for fee payment and the other(s) are for living costs or travel you can often hold these together.

 For address details see contact information.

-Note: not all scholarships cover full fees.
-You may have AuSM fees or material fees relating to your course that are payable by you.
-Have a look at your scholarships terms of reference to find out what fees your scholarship covers.
-Any fees not covered by your scholarship can be paid at the Student Centre cashier desk on campus or online through Arion.
+Note: most scholarships do not cover full fees.
+You may have other fees or material fees relating to your course that are payable by you.
+Have a look at your scholarships regulations to find out what your scholarship covers.
+You will need to make arrangements to pay for any amount not covered by your scholarship.
+You may need to apply to StudyLink for a loan to cover any outstanding amount, it is advisable that this is done early.
+Alternatively the outstanding fees can be paid at the Student Hub cashier desk on campus or online through Arion.

-If you cannot find a suitable scholarship but require urgent financial assistance, please contact Student Financial Services
+If you cannot find a suitable scholarship but require urgent financial assistance, please contact the Student Hub

 We encourage scholarship students to participate in voluntary work at AUT.
 Additionally, you might want to do a Keys to Leadership paper as it offers valuable leadership skills and will look good on your CV.